What is private health insurance?

 More than a third of the American population is covered by government-run health insurance, as opposed to private coverage.
 This includes Medicare, Medicaid, CHIP, Indian Health Service, and VA coverage.

-To be clear, many people who have Medicare, Medicaid, or CHIP are covered under managed care plans that are run by private health insurance (this is why you might be enrolled in Medicaid but your ID card might say Anthem, UnitedHealthcare, etc.)
+To be clear, many people who have Medicare, Medicaid, or CHIP are covered under managed care plans that are run by private health insurance (this is why you might be enrolled in Medicaid but your ID card might say Anthem, UnitedHealthcare, etc.) The same is true for Medicare Advantage plans: the insurers have contracts with the federal government to offer Medicare benefits through a plan administered by a private health insurance company.

-The same is true for Medicare Advantage plans: the insurers have contracts with the federal government to offer Medicare benefits through a plan administered by a private health insurance company.
-As of 2018, more than two-thirds of the country’s Medicaid enrollees were covered under private Medicaid managed care plans, and nearly 46% of Medicare beneficiaries were enrolled in private Medicare Advantage plans as of early 2022.
+As of 2021, nearly three-quarters of the country’s Medicaid enrollees were covered under private Medicaid managed care plans, and more than half of Medicare beneficiaries were enrolled in private Medicare Advantage plans as of 2024.3

-However, these managed care plans are in contracts with the federal government to offer the public health benefits that they’re providing, and the funding for these plans still comes from the government (federal for Medicare Advantage, and a combination of state and federal funding for Medicaid managed care).
+However, these managed care plans are in contracts with the government to offer the public health benefits that they’re providing, and the funding for these plans still comes from the government (federal for Medicare Advantage, and a combination of state and federal funding for Medicaid managed care).
 But it can be a bit confusing, since many of the insurers that contract with the government to offer Medicaid managed care coverage or Medicare Advantage plans are the same insurers that offer private health insurance to individuals and employers.

 Medicare beneficiaries can also purchase Medigap and/or Medicare Part D plans.
 These are considered private health insurance, but they are heavily regulated by the federal government.